 Comparative analytics: Measure yourself against peers

-More timely data provides more accurate comparisons that reflect what is happening now so that it can be connected or modified immediately, before the financial impact is realized.
-Providers can use comparatives to analyze their gross reimbursement and collection ratios against peers, as well as view payment velocity rates to determine if peers are getting paid faster by the same payers.
-By drilling deeper into the data, businesses can evaluate peers’ denial rates by payer, as well as code and modifier utilization.
-Providers are also able to see if peers are earning more reimbursement on similar procedure and demographic mixes.
+From a financial perspective, benchmarking enables HME providers to analyze their gross reimbursement and collection ratios against peers, as well as view payment velocity rates to determine if peers are getting paid faster by the same payers.
+By drilling deeper into the data, organizations can evaluate peers’ denial rates by payer as well as code and modifier utilization.
+Providers are also able to see if peers are earning more reimbursement on similar services and demographic mixes.

 Brian Fugere is COO of RemitData.
 Reach him at firstname.lastname@example.org.